superinsight/superinsight-app-doc/docs/guide/credit-usage.md

 ## Increase Your Credits

-If you need more credits, click the "**UPGRADE**" button in the credits section to upgrade your subscription plan or purchase extra credits for your reports.
+If you need additional credits, click the **"UPGRADE"** button in the credits section to either upgrade your subscription plan or purchase extra credits for reports.

 ![Purchase Button](../assets/images/tutorial/purchase-button.png)

-If your remaining credits haven't expired, they will automatically roll over to your new subscription plan.
+**Unused credits roll over** when you upgrade your subscription.

-For example, if your current subscription ends on January 31, 2025, and you have 4 credits left, upgrading to the Pro plan will give you a total of 22 credits (4 existing + 18 new) after completing the payment.
+For example, if your current subscription ends on January 31, 2025, and you have 4 remaining credits, upgrading to the Pro plan will give you a total of 22 credits (4 existing + 18 new) after payment.

-If you have any questions about our credits system, need assistance with your subscription, or encounter issues, please [contact our support team.](mailto:help@superinsight.ai)
+For any questions about our credit system, subscription assistance, or troubleshooting, please [contact our support team.](mailto:help@superinsight.ai)